 - Features four industrial-grade wheels

 The Blackstone 1554 is an incredibly versatile griddle with a roomy cooktop, easy ignition system, and four-zone heat delivery.
-Offering up to 720 square inches of cooking surface, this 36-inch griddle is able to serve large numbers of people while also maintaining impressive flexibility of cooking techniques and flavours.
+Offering up to 720 square inches of cooking surface, this 36-inch griddle is able to serve large numbers of people while also maintaining impressive flexibility of cooking techniques and flavors.

 An exceptionally accommodating griddle top with four dedicated burners, this Blackstone allows you to cook a variety of foods in batches or side by side in one go, making it a perfect deal for large cookouts.